tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/COSDistCp 工具_intl_en.md

 After the above command is executed successfully, the counter information based on the file list of the source file system will be output (ensure that your task submitting machine is configured with INFO log output for MapReduce jobs on the submission end).
 You can analyze whether the source and destination files are the same based on the counter information as detailed below:

-1. SUCCESS: The source and destination files are the same.
+1. SUCCESS: the source and destination files are the same.
 2. DEST_MISS: The destination file does not exist.
 3. SRC_MISS: The source file contained in the source file manifest is not found during the verification.
 4. LENGTH_DIFF: Sizes of the source and destination files are different.
 5. CHECKSUM_DIFF: CRC checksums of the source and destination files are different.
 6. DIFF_FAILED: The `diff` operation fails due to insufficient permissions or other reasons.
-7. TYPE_DIFF: The source is a directory but the destination is a file.
+7. TYPE_DIFF: the source is a directory but the destination is a file.

 In addition, COSDistCp will generate a list of different files in the `/tmp/diff-output/failed` directory in HDFS (or `/tmp/diff-output` for v1.0.5 or earlier versions).
 You can run the following command to obtain the list of different files except for those recorded as SRC_MISS: